greg-hutchinson/refactoring/PITCHME.md

 - if then else statements
 - Loops
 - Loop bodies (streams tend to invalidate this statement)
 ---
+## Watch for these code smells
+- Methods don't look like valid verbs for this object.
+- too many parameters to a method - Consider extract class
+- making decisions in one class based on the data of another class
+  - Not DTO's of course.
+- superclass bloat - it is easy to reuse these methods, so let's put them in a superclass
+- Utility classes
+---
+## Candidates for Extract Class
+- Duplicate code
+- Many methods that are only there to support one public API.
+  - This can happen after you refactor a public API into many smaller methods.
+- The same parameter being passed down throughout the same method chain.
+- Too many parameters to a method

+---
 @snap[north-east span-25 text-05  text-left text-yellow]